gauravbhand1611/oms-documentation/gorjana/flows/products/Service-products/Gift Wrapping.md

 - **Adding a Gift Note (Optional):** Customers have the option to add a personalized note that will appear on the gift.

 ## Order Handling:
-The order handling process smoothly manages gift wrapping choices from Shopify to HotWax OMS and then to NetSuite, making the fulfillment process efficient and automated.
+The order handling process smoothly manages gift wrapping choices from Shopify to OMS and then to NetSuite, making the fulfillment process efficient and automated.

 ### 1. Shopify Order Properties:
 Gift wrap selections are stored in Shopify with following details: